istib/rainbow-blocks/README.markdown

 easy to orient yourself in the code, and tell which statements are at a given level.

+Highlighting scope rather that syntax is sometimes more useful for Clojure/Lisp languages, and sometimes even Python.

 It is a fork from the brilliant [rainbow-delimiters.el](http://github.com/jlr/rainbow-delimiters) package, and only applies minor patches.

-It is inspired by Douglas Crockford's remark that highlighting scope rather that syntax is sometimes more useful.
-So far, however, it does not understand the actual scope constructs of the given language.

-### Emacs Lisp example
+### Example

 ![](elisp-blocks.png)